Updated: 15th November 2020

-A winding up petition (WUP) is a petition presented to the court that, if approved, will result in the granting of an order that will force an insolvent company into compulsory liquidation.
-This is usually the last action a creditor will take in an effort to recuperate debts after all other attempts have failed.
+A Winding Up Petition (WUP) is a petition presented to the court that, if approved, will result in the granting of an Winding Up Order that will force an insolvent company into compulsory liquidation.
+This is usually the final step a creditor will take in an effort to recuperate debts after all other attempts have failed.

-However, there may be enough time left to propose a Company Voluntary Arrangement (CVA), or if the debt is disputable you may be able to seek the assistance of a lawyer in defending your company from the petition by having it adjourned.
+However, there may be enough time left to propose a Company Voluntary Arrangement (CVA), or if the debt is in dispute you may be able to seek the assistance of a lawyer in defending your company from the petition by having it adjourned.

-After the WUP is issued to the Court and is accepted and then forwarded to the insolvent company, the next step in the procedure involves a petition advertisement being placed in the London Gazette, making the situation a public matter.
+After the WUP is issued to the company, the next step in the process involves a petition advertisement being placed in the Gazette, which makes the situation a public matter.
 The creditor must wait at least 7 days after the petition is issued to the company before listing a petition advertisement that will display the date and basic details of the petition hearing, which at this point would be scheduled to be heard in the High Court of Justice (also referred to as Companies Court).

-If the Court grants the winding up order then an Official Receiver (OR) will be appointed to act as the liquidator of the insolvent company.
+If the court grants the Winding Up Order then an Official Receiver (OR) will be appointed to act as the liquidator of the insolvent company.
 At this point there is nothing that can be done to stop the company from being liquidated, which essentially means the end of your business.
 The OR will investigate the previous actions of the directors to see if they engaged in wrongful trading during insolvency.
 In rare occasions the directors will be found guilty and may be banned from acting as the director of any company for a period of 15 years, or they may be held personally liable for some of the company debts.